ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

    cost of repeatedly fetching the same schema many times (especially over gRPC), schemas should be cached by the SDK.

-## Non-goals

-## Schema format

-A destination connector should work with one schema format only, regardless of the underlying or intermediary schema formats used.
-This makes it easy for a connector developer to write code, since it doesn't require handling of potentially multiple schema types.

-A schema consists of following:
-- reference: a string that uniquely identifies a schema in Conduit
-- list of fields, where each field is described with following:
-  - name
-  - type
-  - optional (boolean value)
-  - default value

-The following types are supported:

-- basic:
-  - boolean
-  - integers: 8, 16, 32, 64-bit
-  - float: single precision (32-bit) and double precision (64-bit) IEEE 754 floating-point number
-  - bytes
-  - string
-  - timestamp
-- complex:
-  - array
-  - map
-  - struct
-  - union

-Every field in a schema can be marked as optional (nullable).

 ## Support for schemas originating from other streaming tools

 Conduit is sometimes used alongside other streaming tools.
 For example, Kafka